 Death, Dying & Funerals

-It truly is the greatest honour to be invited in to this time in a person’s life, or by their family after, to share with them and guide them in the ways I can.
+It truly is the greatest honour to be invited into this time in a person’s life, or by their family after, to share with them and guide them in the ways I can – to create the most beautiful ceremony to honour their life.

 Death, like life, looks different for everyone & there is no one right way to approach it.